Brazil national futsal team

-The Brazil national futsal team represents Brazil in international futsal competitions.
+The Brazil national futsal team represents its nation in international futsal competitions.
 It is under the direction of the Brazilian Football Confederation (CBF).
-The team is considered to be the strongest in the world earning a record three straight championships in the FIFA Futsal World Cup.
-Brazil also holds a record eleven championship wins in the South American Futsal Championship also known as the Copa América de Futsal and five wins in the Taça América de Futsal.
-As of September 2024, Brazil is ranked first in the Futsal World Rankings.
-Brazil has played in all 10 FIFA Futsal World Cups and has finished in the top three nine times, reaching the finals seven times and winning six titles, which includes the recent Futsal World Cup in 2024.
-The team has the best overall performance in the World Cup competition both in proportional and absolute terms.
-As of 2025, Brazil has a winning record against every nation they have faced in their history, winning over 89% of the matches and losing 5% of them.
+Its national team is considered to be the strongest in the world earning a record three straight championships and six overall in the FIFA Futsal World Cup.
+The 'Canarinha' also holds a record twelve championship wins in the South American Futsal Championship also known as the Copa América de Futsal and five wins in the Taça América de Futsal.
+From its first oficial publishing by FIFA in September 2024 to 2026, the Brazilian team is ranked first in the Futsal World Rankings.
+Its squad has played in all 10 FIFA Futsal World Cups and has finished in the top three nine times, reaching the finals seven times and winning six titles, which includes the recent Futsal World Cup in 2024.
+The team has the best overall performance in the World Cup and the Copa America competitions both in proportional and absolute terms.
+As of 2026, Brazilian team has a winning record against every nation they have faced in their history, winning over 89% of the matches and losing 5% of them.

 History

 Ever since the early days of the FIFA Futsal World Cup, Brazil have been a force to be reckoned with on the international scene.
-The Auriverde claimed the trophy at the first three editions of the showpiece event, at Netherlands 1989, Hong Kong 1992 and Spain 1996, but were outstripped by their futsal bête noire, Spain.
+The 'Verde-Amarela' claimed the trophy at the first three editions of the showpiece event, at Netherlands 1989, Hong Kong 1992 and Spain 1996, but were outstripped by their futsal bête noire, Spain.
 La Furia Roja proved to be too strong for Brazil in the final of Guatemala 2000 and at the semi-final stage of Taiwan 2004, where they went on to take the title once more.
 Brazil won their 4th and 5th titles in Brazil 2008 and Thailand 2012, beating Spain in the finals of these two editions respectively.
 They are known for defeating East Timor 76–0 in the 2006 Lusophony Games in Macau.